inmanta/inmanta-core/Readme.md

 ### Deploy the configuration model

-To deploy the project, we must first register it with the management server, by creating a project and an environment.
+To deploy this configuration model, we must first register it with the Inmanta server, by creating a project and an environment.
 This can be done via the dashboard, or via the CLI.
 For the CLI:

     inmanta-cli project-create -n test
     inmanta-cli environment-create  -n test -p test -r $(pwd) -b master --save

 The ``--save`` option tells ``inmanta-cli`` to store the environment config in the ``.inmanta`` file.
-The compiler uses this file to find the server and export to the right environment.
+The compiler uses this file to find the server and to export to the right environment.

 Then compile the project and send it to the server: